sarah-lim/sarah-lim/README.md

 # Sarah Lim - @sarah-lim 👋
 Hi I'm Sarah - Software Engineer with years of experience in developing Android applications.
+This is my playground to practice different techs.

 - 👀 I’m interested in Mobile Development
 - 🌱 I’m currently learning Kotlin
 - 🍀 A Flutter newbie
-- ⚡ Fun fact: Stressed?? 🍜
+- ⚡ Fun fact: Stressed?? 🍜🍜🍜🍜

 # 🍵 Connect with Me